top of page

 Distressed Properties

+33 was the total.
 Distressed properties are bank owned homes and short sales.
-They disappear when mortgage companies maintain strict lending policies, they don't provide borrowers with risky loans, and homeowners make enough money to pay their mortgages.
+They disappear when mortgage companies maintain strict lending policies, don't provide borrowers with risky loans, and homeowners make enough money to pay their mortgages.

 Distressed properties have been a non-factor for a long time.
 Click here for our longer-term chart on Distressed Sales.
-Here are a couple quick facts:
+Here are a couple quick facts about distressed properties:

 • they peaked in March of 2009 at 75.9% of total sales